dblock/code.dblock.org/_posts/2012/2012-02-22-grape-api-mounted-on-rack-w-static-pages-tests-jquery-ui-backbonejs-and-even-mongo.markdown

 #### RSpec Capybara Integration Tests

-Notice that in the tests above we’re mounting the Rack application and making requests directly to it.
+Notice that in the tests above we're mounting the Rack application and making requests directly to it.
 Does it actually work in a browser?
 Do we see the _public/index.html_ page?

 We start by adding capybara into Gemfile.
 At the time of the writing we need to use the code from Capybara head, since it adds support for _Capybara.app_.